 Grant assistance within the Office of Local Defense Community Cooperation is designed to specifically address the challenges of communities that support the defense mission.
 There are currently four grant categories.

-The Defense Community Infrastructure Program (DCIP) is designed to address deficiencies in community infrastructure, supportive of a military installation, in order to enhance military value, installation resilience, and military family quality of life.
+The Defense Community Infrastructure Pilot Program is designed to address deficiencies in community infrastructure, supportive of a military installation, to enhance installation resilience.

 Defense actions that impact communities can have repercussions for a number of different economic development issues, including workforce, housing, education, energy, and transportation.
 In addition to partnering with other Federal agencies, the Office of Local Defense Community Cooperation has relationships with non-governmental organizations and associations that provide expertise in specific areas that defense communities find valuable.